deephacks/confit/readme.md

 Configuration is strongly-typed and express the intents and rules under which circumstances the application can promise correct behaviour.
 Violations are handled reliably and does not disturb application behaviour.
 Valid changes are applied and exposed to applications in a consistent way.
-Developers should feel confident, safe and encouraged to make functionality configurable in order to make their application (more) flexible.
+Developers should feel confident and unburdened to make their application (more) flexible through configuration.

 * Extendability and Portability
 As applications are developed in different shapes and sizes; configuration should enable, not limit, a diversity